Women dominate the 2020 Art Gallery of Hamilton film series

 The Invisibles weaves together homeless women struggling to survive another day with some semblance of dignity, and the social workers who help them despite harbouring their own trauma, and carrying their own baggage, as well as the weight of vicarious trauma that comes with the often-thankless job.
 These counsellors desperately try to help lift these discarded yet deserving street women up by drawing on the women’s resiliency and adaptability, and by building up their self-confidence.
 Of course, not every woman wants to be saved.

 The best part is, if you didn't make it to last night's screening at the beautiful Westdale Theatre in Hamilton, you can still see some great films over the coming months.
 The Art Gallery of Hamilton film series runs on select Wednesdays and Thursdays until May.
-This year there is a distinctly French influence with screenings of the modern version of Les Miserables, Portait of a Lady on Fire and Jean Cocteau's Orpheus, all with French with English subtitles.
+This year there is a distinctly French influence with screenings of the modern version of Les Miserables, Portait of a Lady on Fire and Jean Cocteau's Orpheus, all in French with English subtitles.

 These films coordinate appropriately with the show The Artist's Dream: Works of French Symbolism (February 1 to May 31, 2020).